 The topic of corporate citizenship received high priority in the company survey conducted in connection with the materiality analysis.
-At a workshop with colleagues from different departments, ideas were jointly developed in 2021 and put into practice 2022.
+At a workshop with colleagues from different departments, ideas were jointly developed in 2021 and put into practice in 2022 and 2023.